 For starters, the map's revamped look is a major step up from the previous one.
 It still features a light green and white color scheme, but there are no more cluttered pins, icons and texts, roads and highways are much clearer, and it’s a hell of a lot smoother to look at.
 You can easily select what type of Grab service you want to use, as well as swap pick-up and drop-off points when traveling to multiple destinations.

 The Grab Rewards section has seen a big improvement as well.
 Users will no longer need to swipe through dozens of useless promos before coming across the ones they actually plan on using, as rewards have been categorized into All, Food & Beverage, Services, Shopping, Travel, Grab, Entertainment and Limited Edition.
 Just tap the Grab category to avail of discounts on rides.

 But perhaps the biggest update will be the inclusion of a new SOS button.
 This will immediately alert emergency services and three registered phone numbers in the event that a ride goes awry.
-Unfortunately, this feature is yet to be seen in the updated app as it is still currently being updated, Grab says.
+Unfortunately, this feature is yet to be seen in the updated app as it is still currently under development, Grab says.

 From our observation, it looks like some of the abovementioned updates have made their way to Android devices, too.
 Though the firm says Android users can expect the full improved app experience by July 2018.